east-sussex-county-council/Escc.EastSussexGovUK/RedirectsAndCustomErrors.md

 The main part of www.eastsussex.gov.uk is based on Umbraco, which is configured to apply redirects using an external 404 page as follows:

 1. ASP.NET custom errors are turned on for security, but no custom errors are configured.
 Configuring custom errors here results in 404 requests for ASP.NET file extensions such as `*.aspx`, when not processed by Umbraco, getting redirected.
 The user is taken to the URL of the 404 page with an `aspxerrorpath` query string, rather than receiving a 404 result from the URL originally requested.
+(The configuration is different for other HTTP status codes though, as explained below.)

 		<system.web>
 			<customErrors mode="On" />
 		</system.web>

 2. IIS custom errors have the existing response set to `PassThrough`, which allows Umbraco to handle 404 errors.
-We configure our 404 page here, but only to be read by custom code and inherited by child applications. `PassThrough` means it's not applied here by IIS.
+We configure our 404 page here, but only to be read by custom code and inherited by child applications in the same application pool. `PassThrough` means it's not applied here by IIS.

 		<system.webServer>
 	 		<httpErrors existingResponse="PassThrough" errorMode="Custom">